Voluntary Indigenous Self-Identification

 What is the Indigenous Applicant Admission Policy and process?

-- Meet the definition of an Indigenous Applicant with documentation which will be submitted to the Admissions Office
+- Meet the definition of an Indigenous applicant with documentation that will be submitted to the Admissions Office

 - Meet the minimum admission requirements as indicated in the general admission requirements for Sheridan as well as any program level admission requirements or supplemental assignments

 Our student recruitment office can assist you with admission questions, program information, OCAS, and your transition to postsecondary education.
-If you are interested in someone coming to your community to speak to students, contact Ruth Gaitskell.
+If you are interested in having someone come to your community to speak to students, contact firstname.lastname@example.org

 Frequently Asked Questions